sneaker99/seqtomp4/README.md

 In this repository, you can find a tkinter application to convert Seq files (jpeg sequences) into mp4 videos using ffmpeg.
 It is available for windows only.

+You can read [this post](https://pycad.co/seq-files-into-mp4/) to know which command was used for this conversion.
 ## Packages
 ### The code
 The only thing that you need to do is to clone this repository using this line